Tezumie/T5.js/readMe.md

 The quickest way to start using T5.js is with the aijs.io browser-based code editor.

-Follow [this link](https://aijs.io/editor?user=aijs&project=T5JS) to open this entire GitHub repository in a browser-based code editor.
+Follow [this link](https://aijs.io/editor?user=aijs&project=T5JS) to open the template in a browser-based code editor.
 Then, simply press the play button to see your sketch in action.

 You can also include T5.js in your own project by downloading the library and adding it to your HTML file: